-The focus of this course is preparation for the ARRT examination.
-Attention is focused on the Content Specifications for Radiography as provided by the ARRT.
+The focus of this course is preparation for the ARRT examination, as defined by the ARRT's Examination Content Specifications - Radiography.
 A thorough review of the program's curriculum helps to identify strengths and remedy weakness.
 Successful exam preparation and testing taking strategies are also explored.
-Critical thinking and problem-solving skills scenarios are also presented.
 Five (5) standardized review exams are taken during the semester; subsequent reviews are planned based on the results of the exams and the needs of the students.
 Prerequisite: Senior Standing